 Prairie Hill Blueberry Farm began almost 20 years ago when a local couple made a commitment to do the nearly impossible: grow blueberries in Illinois corn country where the alcaline soils were anything but blueberry friendly.
 Before a single blueberry bush could be planted, for 3 seasons, the soil had to be amended with sulfur to create the acidic soil blueberries require.
 Then, after an additional 3 year wait for the bushes to develop, the farm opened to pickers.

 In 2005 the farm was purchased by John and Barb Kieft as a retirement project.
-For 35 years Kieft had been a Chicago based Foundry CEO, and the prospect a blueberry farm in the great outdoors had just the right appeal.
 After attending a University of Illinois berry seminar, and a winter of studying blueberry cultivation, John and Barb began, in earnest, the restoration of the property and the orchard.
 Today, people from all through central Illinois and "U-Pickers" from throughout the Mid-west visit the farm annually.

-The farm features an abundance of large, sweet berries framed in a beautiful, serene, park-like setting.
+The farm features an abundance of large, sweet berries framed in a beautifully serene, park-like setting.
 It reminds one of the gentler days of years past.

 So, bring your friends, grand kids, and family members.
 And whether you spend an hour or a day, it will be a memorable outing.